RikVanHaaren/fontys_s3_portfolio/research/culturalDifferencesAndEtics.md

 ## Personal experiences
 When I hear the about the topic cultural differences, I always immediately think of someone living in a diffrent country migrating to another.
 This is because the 2 diffrent world touches each other that have norms and values.

-I feel that cultural differences
-I grew up in a small villages where my only interaction was with Dutch people.